fsantanna/pingus/ceu/README.md

 <div class="summary">
 **Summary**:

-Structured state machines in Céu provide some advantages in comparison to explicit state machines in C++:
+Implicit state machines in Céu provide some advantages in comparison to explicit state machines in C++:

-* They encode all states implicitly, not requiring state variables.
+* They encode all states with direct sequential code, not requiring state variables.
-* They handle all states (and only them) in the same contiguous block of code, increasing the behavior encapsulation.
+* They handle all states (and only them) in the same contiguous block, improving code encapsulation.
 </div>

 [cpp-bomber]: https://github.com/Pingus/pingus/blob/v0.7.6/src/pingus/actions/bomber.cpp